-In general, data for vitamins follow the standard and recommendations stated in the Nordic Nutrition Recommendations from 2012 [SourceID 2149].
+In general, data for vitamins follow the standard and recommendations stated in the law on food labeling [SourceID 2154] and the Nordic Nutrition Recommendations from 2012 [SourceID 2149].
 Vitamers are compounds with vitamin activity.
 The content of a given vitamin is a weighted sum of its vitamers.
 Some vitamers are more active than others and this is accounted for by the weighting factor.
 In most cases this factor is 1 and not shown in the formula.
 Vitamers are structurally related and may be interconverted by biochemical pathways.
 The structure, formula and molecular weight of vitamers are given in appendix B. Vitamin content is usually calculated or measured as the equivalent of the parent of its main vitamer, i.e. without salts.
 In the case where salts or counterions are included these are mentioned in this section together with the molecular weight.
+Note that for some vitamins the vitamer content is measured separately and for other vitamins all vitamers are measured in the same analysis.

-5.1 Vitamin A
+6.1 Vitamin A

-For vitamin A, values are given for retinol and β -carotene.
-The total vitamin A activity is calculated in the unit retinol equivalents (RE) with a β -carotene factor of 1/12 (Table 5.1):
+For vitamin A, values are given for retinol and ß-carotene.
+The total vitamin A activity is calculated in the unit retinol equivalents (RE) with a $\beta$ -carotene factor of 1/6 (Table 6.1).
+This factor was changed from 1/12 as of version 5.1 (November 2023). $\beta$ -cryptoxanthin and $\alpha$ -carotene contributes to vitamin A activity, but these are not measured.

-Table 5.1: Parameters for calculating Vitamin A content.
-ParameterID Parameter Name Туре Derivation Formula/Contribution 12 Vitamin A Vitamin Calculated Retinol + β-carotene/12 225 Retinol Vitamer Measured Contributes to Vitamin A calculation 303 β-carotene Vitamer Measured Contributes to Vitamin A calculation
+Table 6.1: Parameters for calculating Vitamin A content.
+ParameterID Parameter Name Туре Derivation Formula/Contribution 12 Vitamin A Vitamin Calculated Retinol + β-carotene/6 225 Retinol Vitamer Measured Contributes calculation with factor 1 303 β-carotene Vitamer Measured Contributes to calculation with factor 1/6 281 β-cryptoxanthin Vitamer Not measured Factor 1/12 275 α-carotene Vitamer Not measured Factor 1/12